bogodars/user-guide/README.md

 Saving any file just after even without changes make compile successful.

-2. Two errors in console.
+2. error the in console.

-First i assume is tables map function.
+I assume that is tables map function or scroll.

-Second something wrong with styled component button.

 Need time to fix it.